Fritz Haber: Personal life and family

 Haber met Clara Immerwahr in Breslau in 1889, while he was serving his required year in the military.
 Clara was the daughter of a chemist who owned a sugar factory, and was the first woman to earn a PhD (in chemistry) at the University of Breslau.
 She converted from Judaism to Christianity in 1897, several years before she and Haber became engaged.
 They were married on 3 August 1901; their son Hermann was born on 1 June 1902.

 Clara was a women's rights activist and according to some accounts, a pacifist.
 Intelligent and a perfectionist, she became increasingly depressed after her marriage and the resulting loss of her career.
 On 2 May 1915, following an argument with Haber, Clara died of suicide in their garden by shooting herself in the heart with his service revolver.
 She did not die immediately, and was found by her 12-year-old son, Hermann, who had heard the shot.

 The reasons for her suicide remain the subject of speculation.
 There were multiple stresses in the marriage, and it has been suggested that she opposed Haber's work in chemical warfare.
-According to this view, her suicide may have been in part a response to Haber's having personally overseen the first successful use of chlorine gas during the Second Battle of Ypres, resulting in over 67,000 casualties.
+According to this view, her suicide was in part a response to Haber's having personally overseen the first successful use of chlorine gas during the Second Battle of Ypres, resulting in over 67,000 casualties.
 Haber left within days for the Eastern Front to oversee gas release against the Russian Army.
 Originally buried in Dahlem, Clara's remains were later transferred at her husband's request to Basel, where she is buried next to him.